cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 ### School performances

 School performances are events of which both the date and the location is known in advance.
-For example, a theater performance aimed at a toddler of 3-4 years old in hetpaleis on 14/05/2023, 14:30 - 16:00 PM.
+For example, a theater performance aimed at a toddler of 3-4 years old in "hetpaleis" on 14/05/2023, 14:30 - 16:00 PM.

 * ✅ date is known in advance
 * ✅ location is known in advance